simo1c/GateMeClass/tutorial/readme.md

 3) cell_signatures   : The marker signatures of each cell attributed by GateMeClass, class = data.frame

-### Step 2.
+### Section 2.
 Annotation of cytometry data extracting the marker table from an annotated reference dataset

 In this second application of GateMeClass, we will annotate the cells of a dataset of interest by utilizing the training module and a training set to construct a marker table.